madetech/blog/building_better_software_teams/communications/18_giving_teams_a_safe_environment.md

   // Could talk about less staff being involved therefore less of a distraction, less of a cost to the business

 ## How to provide a safe deployment environment

-### Expecting the unexpected

-  When practicing contious delivery it is not to say that that you are going to introduce bugs into your code.
-  The key benefit to practicing continous delivery is that it is easier to recover and identify what went wrong.

-  You and your co-workers need to understand that bad things do happen and need to have a good backup plan for dealing with them quickly.
+  From our experiences we have found the following 6 steps to greatly improve the way in which software is deployed.

+    - Create a safe environment where it is ok to fail
+    - Make deployments easier by automating them
+    - Production like environment for testing
+    - Deployment frequency
+    - Transparency
+    - Monitoring
+    - Rolling forwards and backwards

+### Create a safe environment where it is ok to fail

+  It is rare in software engineering that changes are perfect first time round, we have found that optimising for fixing failures quickly provides more value than getting things right the first time round.
+In order to benefit from deploying faster, you first need a culture where failure is ok.

-  If a bad commit were to be introduced into production, you need to be able to correct this in the least amount of time possible.
+  If a bad commit were to be introduced into production, you need to be able to correct this as quickly as possible.

-  This usually means rolling forward with another commit through your pipeline to address it.

-  Netflix introduced the Chaos Monkey which does destructive things.

-### Deployment Software

-  Abstract and simplify your deployment process.
-You can use something as simple as a bash script but as this grows in complexity it is usually best to test up a continuous deployment environment like Jenkins.

-  Some chat bots can even be programmed to do the deployments for you from your chat application.

-  In order to minimize human error you must encapsulate your entire deployment process in as few steps as possible.
-  The perfect optimal number of steps being 1.
-By doing this you have moved your deployments one step closer from nerve racking to being boring.

-  Blue / Green deploys are also a nice safety net for switching back to the last version of the production application.
-  Basically you have two pools of application server instances running with a loadbalancer serving traffic to just one a time.
+  - Fast recovery
+  - Redundancy
+  - Don't punish failure, reward recovery
+  - Transparency with stakeholders

+### Make deployments easier by automating them

+  Humans aren't great at repeating processes, and let's face it it can be boring too.

+  A typical deployment will include building, testing and releasing it to the public.

+  The risk of errors can be reduced by automating the steps of a deployment.
+  It should be repeatable and easy to understand, this can range from a simple script on the developers computer or a hosted continuous integration service.

   This will reduce the pressure of introducing a defect into the system as a rollback can happen in a few seconds.